 Cause Anisogramma anomala, a fungus that has infected hazelnut orchards throughout the Pacific Northwest.
 The fungus has a life cycle of 2 or more years including a 12- to 15-month latent period when no symptoms are visible.
 In spring, spores are forcibly ejected and released in a sticky, white ooze in wet weather.
 Wind-driven rain and splashing droplets spread spores to young, developing shoots.
 Infection occurs in wet weather from budbreak through shoot elongation.
 Spores penetrate immature epidermal cells in the region behind the meristem where cell elongation occurs.
 Neither wounds nor natural openings on hazelnut trees have been shown to serve as sites of entry for the fungus, and it is not spread through the nuts.

-Contorted ornamental hazelnuts can also be infected.
-The ornamental cultivar 'Burgundy Lace' and the red leaf contorted cultivar 'Red Dragon' also have the single dominant-resistance gene from 'Gasaway'.
+Although contorted ornamental hazelnuts can also be infected, the ornamental cultivars 'Burgundy Lace' and 'Red Dragon' have the single dominant-resistance gene from 'Gasaway'.
 The native Corylus cornuta var. californica and C. cornuta var. cornuta do not appear susceptible to the disease.
 Strains of Anisogramma anomala from Eastern North America can overcome the single dominant-resistance gene bred into new cultivars.
 There are restrictions in Oregon on commercial and ornamental hazelnut cultivars imported from out-of-state (OAR 603-052-0825).

 Symptoms Infected branches may die suddenly from July to September.
 Dead leaves may stay on the branch.
 Elongated, raised bumps begin to form on infected twigs and branches in June.
 When the bark is removed, the cambium below the bumps is chocolate-brown.
 Bumps continue to expand until the fungus breaks through the outer bark in July and August.
 A white, oval to football-shape fungal structure called a stroma can be seen then.
 As the stroma matures from August to October, it turns black and raises about 0.12 inch above the branch.
 Stromata are in relatively straight rows lengthwise along the branch.
 Cankers enlarge along the branch each year, from a few inches on small branches up to 3 ft on larger branches of susceptible trees.
 Branches die back when expanding cankers girdle branches and limbs.